Mazahir Uloom Jadeed: History

 Following its registration as a society, Mazahir Uloom Jadeed also instituted the position of "Ameen-e-Aam" (General Secretary).
 Talha Kandhlawi held the position from 13 May 1988 until he was succeeded by Shahid Saharanpuri on 13 May 1993.

+Aaqil Saharanpuri succeeded Salman Mazahiri as rector in 2020.
+He held the position until his death on 28 April 2025.

+After Saharanpuri's death, Tahir Qasmi Ghaziabadi took charge as acting rector on 12 May 2025.
+He was appointed permanent rector with effect from 3 August 2025.